-1. At any time, if it appears to the Secretary-General on reasonable grounds that a Contractor is in breach of the terms and conditions of its exploitation contract, the Secretary-General shall issue a compliance notice to the Contractor requiring the Contractor to take such action as may be specified in the compliance notice.

-2. A compliance notice shall:

-(a) Describe the alleged breach and the factual basis for it;

-(b) Require the Contractor to take remedial action or other such steps as the Authority considers appropriate to ensure compliance within a specified time period; and

-(c) In respect of a violation specified in appendix III to these Regulations, impose the applicable monetary penalty.

-3. For the purposes of article 18 of annex III to the Convention, a compliance notice issued under this regulation constitutes a warning by the Authority.

-4. The Contractor shall be given a reasonable opportunity to make representations in writing to the Secretary-General concerning any aspect of the compliance notice.
+- 1. At any time, if it appears to the Secretary-General on reasonable grounds that a Contractor is in breach of the terms and conditions of its exploitation contract, the Secretary-General shall issue a compliance notice to the Contractor requiring the Contractor to take such action as may be specified in the compliance notice. - 2.
+A compliance notice shall: - (a) Describe the alleged breach and the factual basis for it; - (b) Require the Contractor to take remedial action or other such steps as the Authority considers appropriate to ensure compliance within a specified time period; and - (c) In respect of a violation specified in appendix III to these Regulations, impose the applicable monetary penalty. - 3.
+For the purposes of article 18 of annex III to the Convention, a compliance notice issued under this regulation constitutes a warning by the Authority. - 4.
+The Contractor shall be given a reasonable opportunity to make representations in writing to the Secretary-General concerning any aspect of the compliance notice.
 Having considered the representations, the Secretary-General may confirm, modify or withdraw the compliance notice.

-5. If a Contractor fails to implement the measures as set out in a compliance notice, the Authority may suspend or terminate the exploitation contract by providing written notice of suspension or termination to the Contractor in accordance with the terms of the exploitation contract.

-6. Save for emergency orders under article 162 (2) (w) of the Convention, the Council may not execute a decision involving monetary penalties, suspension or termination until the Contractor has been accorded a reasonable opportunity to exhaust the judicial remedies available to it pursuant to section 5 of Part XI to the Convention.
+- 5. If a Contractor fails to implement the measures as set out in a compliance notice, the Council may suspend or terminate the exploitation contract by providing written notice of suspension or termination to the Contractor in accordance with the terms of the exploitation contract. - 6.
+In the case of any violation of an exploitation contract not specified in appendix III to these Regulations, or in lieu of suspension or termination under paragraph 5 above, the Council may impose upon a Contractor monetary penalties proportionate to the seriousness of the violation in accordance with the Guidelines. - 7.
+Save for emergency orders under article 162 (2) (w) of the Convention, the Council may not execute a decision involving monetary penalties, suspension or termination until the Contractor has been accorded a reasonable opportunity to exhaust the judicial remedies available to it pursuant to section 5 of Part XI to the Convention.